tanmaypadhi08/AMBD_TeamJ_SignalProcessing/2_ProjectDocument/Readme.md

  |LLR 9.3|For normal condition the THS value is in between 0.5 to 4.7 mU/L|HLR 9|Yes|
  |LLR 9.4|For subclinical lowlevel thyroid the condition the THS value is in between 4.7 to 10 mU/L|HLR 9|Yes|
  |LLR 9.5|For low thyroid symptomatic the condition is the THS value is greater than 10 mU/L|HLR 9|Yes|

+ ## SWOT ANALYSIS

+ ### Strength
+ 1. This model can run various test on a patient and can give instant result
+ 2. It is very simple model and design is very neat

+### Weakness
+1. The model takes very less number of input so there is a chance of getting less efficient results

+### Oppurtunity
+1. This model is light and can be used anywhere required
+2. Also the model cost is less so it is cost efficient

+### Threat
+1. This model does not cover few basic test which ar required for a patient
+1.